haxtheweb/edtechjoker/draft-outline.md

 - [Resource for reviewing concepts](https://youtube.com/playlist?list=PLJQupiji7J5efO_Q5VGZcPE4O_TM_HGP4)
 - [Common issues, run through this before talking to me plz](common-issues.md)

-# Project requirements
-Project 1 is well established.
-Based on our progress and class skill I throttle how the projects beyond that go as far as number, scope, and focus.
-- [Project 1 Requirements](fa-23/projects/project-1.md) - this is a draft and will change
-- Project 2
-- Project 3..5

 # Schedule
 This schedule will be modified as we go.
 Look to it for what we are doing in clas that day / week.
 This becomes more refined as we get closer to the dates.
 I modulate based on needing to remediate on concepts of adding concepts based on how far we get that week.